Cais/desk-mess-mirrored/readme.txt

 = Q: How do I use the new BNS Dynamic Copyright function? =
 A: The function now accepts four (4) parameters.
 Leaving the function as is will produce the copyright statement as it was produced in version prior to 1.8.5
-Using the following parameters you can change the copyright statment accordingly:
+Using the following parameters you can change the copyright statement accordingly:
 - start: This is generally the primary statement of copyright including whatever license you may choose to use
 - copy_years: This is the years dynamically calculated from published posts
-- url: The default will point back to the 'home' page of the website using the website's title as the anchor text
+- url: The default will point back to the 'home' page of the website using the website title as the anchor text
 - end: A closing statement, such as the default, All Rights Reserved.
 It is also recommended to use this functionality in a Child-Theme versus modifying the original Theme template file(s).